miano-fc/MaxQuant-Tools/README.md

 # MaxQuant Tools
-## What I'm currently working on
+### What's ✨new✨
-- Modifying the program to allow users to specify how many experiments and controls they have
+Modified the program to allow users to specify how many experiments and controls they have

 ## Purpose
 To compare results of two [MaxQuant](https://www.maxquant.org) experiments and their respective controls from a run by normalizing data from the output peptides.txt file.